 To calculate based on your savings, take the amount you have saved right now and divide that amount by 20% to see what price range of home you can currently afford.

 To calculate based on your income, take your gross annual income and multiply it by 2.5 or 5.
 Multiplied by 2.5 tells you the minimum amount of house you can afford and multiplied by 5 tells you the maximum.

 To calculate based on monthly payments, use the 28/36 rule.
 This rule recommends that you spend only 28% of your monthly budget on housing each month and only 36% on debts.

-There are essentially 5 steps to buying a house.
-The home buying process can be more complicated than this, but these 5 steps are the key tasks all home buyers will need to go through.
+There are essentially 5 steps for how to buy a house.
+The home buying process can be more complicated than this, but these 5 steps for how to buy a house are the key tasks all home buyers will need to go through.

-First things first, you need to get financially ready to buy and maintain a home.
-Owning a household goes beyond the initial costs of buying a house. you also need to be prepared to pay for the down payment, the realtor commissions, the closing costs, the home inspection, renovations and repairs, monthly mortgage and utility payments, annual property taxes, and more.
+The very first step for how to buy a house is getting financially ready to buy and maintain a home.
+Owning a household goes beyond the initial costs of buying a house.
+You also need to be prepared to pay for the down payment, the realtor commissions, the closing costs, the home inspection, renovations and repairs, monthly mortgage and utility payments, annual property taxes, and more.

 When you find a house that feels right, you are now ready to submit an offer and see if it gets approved.
 This is where your real estate agent comes in to handle the negotiating and paperwork between buyers and sellers.

 If your offer gets approved, then congratulations!
 Now it's time to go through your own, more detailed approval process of the home itself.

 Usually, there are certain basic conditions put into the offer a home buyer submits to a seller.
 These conditions include things like getting a home inspection and home appraisal before you officially close the deal.